 As Joanna Courtney I have published a trilogy The Queens of the Conquest about the three women fighting to be queen of England in 1066.
 It seemed to me inherently wrong that all we knew about this momentous year was from the male side of the story and I set out to redress the balance.
 My novels tell the events from the viewpoints of Edith of Mercia, wife of King Harold; Elizaveta of Kiev, wife of Harald Hardrada; and Mathilda of Flanders, wife of William the eventual conqueror.

 I am now writing a new series called Shakespeare's Queens which explores the real histories of three of the great bard's best female creations - Lady Macbeth, Ophelia and Cordelia.
-The first of these, Blood Queen, will be released for kindle in September 2018 and in paperback in July 2019.
+Blood Queen and Fire Queen are out now, with Iron Queen to follow later this year.

 I wanted to write contemporary novels under the new name of Anna Stuart so that readers knew clearly what they were getting but do find out more about my historical work by visiting my Joanna Courtney site.